-Our growth will largely depend on our ability to open and operate new stores successfully.
+Our growth largely depends on our ability to open and operate new stores successfully.
 However, our ability to open new stores is subject to a variety of risks and uncertainties, and we may be unable to open new stores as planned, and any failure to successfully open and operate new stores would have a material adverse effect on our results of operations and on the market price of our common stock.
 We opened 27 stores in fiscal 2004 and 15 stores in fiscal 2003.
-We plan to open approximately 35 stores in our fiscal year ending in January 2006, which we refer to as "fiscal 2005," an increase of 25.0% over our store base as of the end of fiscal 2004.
+We plan to open approximately 35 stores in our fiscal year ending in January 2006, which we refer to as "fiscal 2005" (including 11 stores that we opened during the six months ended July 30, 2005), an increase of 25.0% over our store base as of the end of fiscal 2004.
 We intend to continue to open a significant number of new stores in future years while remodeling a portion of our existing store base annually.
 However, there can be no assurance that we will open the planned number of new stores in fiscal 2005 or thereafter.
 In addition, our proposed expansion will place increased demands on our operational, managerial and administrative resources.
 These increased demands could cause us to operate our business less effectively, which in turn could cause deterioration in the financial performance of our individual stores and our overall business.
 To the extent our new store openings are in markets where we already have stores, we may experience reduced net sales in existing stores in those markets.
 In addition, successful execution of our growth strategy may require that we obtain additional financing, and we cannot assure you that we will be able to obtain that financing on acceptable terms or at all.